 • The student experiences serious, unavoidable, unpredictable and exceptional circumstances outside of their control, which may negatively impact their performance in assessment

-• The affected assessment is worth 20% or greaterof the final module mark
+• The affected assessment is worth 20% or greater of the final module mark

 • Supporting documentation is provided

-• If supporting documentation is not available, students should submit an application to the College Extenuating Circumstances Committee, describing the nature of the
+• If supporting documentation is not available, students should submit an application to the College Extenuating Circumstances Committee, describing the nature of the circumstances.
+They will normally be asked to meet with our Student Support Officer, Dr Rosemary Crosse, rosemary.crosse@universityofgalway.ie to help evaluate an appropriate course of action.

 Students must apply to the College Extenuating Circumstances Committee to request additional time.
 One application listing all affected modules and assignments should be made to cover the student's full circumstances.

-Students can access our online form here: https://www.universityofgalway.ie/colleges-and-schools/arts-social-sciences-and-celtic-studies/student-information/studentformsandlinks/
+Students can access our online form here: https://www.universityofgalway.ie/media/registrar/docs/policiesfromjune2024/QA209-Extenuating-Circumstances-April-2024.pdf

 Students who possess a LENS (Learning Education Needs Summary) report that uses specific language about the need for 'leniency with deadlines', and who have no additional compounding circumstances, are not required to apply to the College Extenuating Circumstances for additional time.
 Instead, they should liaise directly with their appropriate module lecturer to agree deadline extensions.
 The only exception is where there are additional circumstances (e.g. a medical emergency) unrelated to those outlined in the LENS report.

-Repeating and Compensating Failed Modules: If you fail History at the first examination sitting, you will have another opportunity in August to sit the exam and/or complete coursework for the module.
+If you fail History at the first examination sitting, you will have another opportunity in August to sit the exam and/or complete coursework for the module.
 The dates of the exam and the deadline for written work will be set nearer to the time.

-In order to pass First Year History, students must get an average grade of 40% at subject level.
-Anything less requires the repeat of all component modules (except when, having secured a deferral from the CASSCS, your grades for passed components are allowed carry over).
-For second and third year students, the University has a process named ‘compensation’, which allows you to complete the academic year even if you have failed a module.
+For second and final year students, the University has a process named ‘compensation’, which allows you to complete the academic year even if you have failed a module.
 This is why you might see a failed module on your exam script yet also see the word ‘Pass’ at the bottom.
 You can compensate for a failed module if:

 • You have failed only one module overall